ProjectHiNAtyu/PHA_CoD_Modded_Clients_Release/README.md

 # The zip files released here are password protected.
 # Please send me a DM on my HiNAtyu Discord or Twitter to get the password.
 # I will answer your questions while I am awake Japan time.
+# The BodHQ server is a DWEmu client and is not a place for questions about PHA Clients, so please be sure to DM HiNAtyu Discord for inquiries!
+# HiNAtyu Discord ID : hinatapoko

 ------------------------------